mteu/typo3-monitoring/README.md

 1. Configure the extension in the TYPO3 backend:
    - Go to **Admin Tools → Settings → Extension Configuration**
-   - Select `typo3_monitoring`
+   - Select `monitoring`
    - Set the monitoring endpoint path (default: `/monitor/health`)
-   - Configure a secret for HMAC authentication or better yet programmatically:
+   - Configure a secret for HMAC authentication

+2. Or better yet configure the settings programmatically:
     ```php
     # config/system/settings.php